matteocorti/check_ssl_cert/README.md

       --require-purpose usage      Require the specified key usage (can be specified more then once)
+      --require-purpose-critical   the key usage must be critical --require-security-header header require the specified HTTP
+                                   security header (e.g., X-Frame-Options)
+      --require-security-headers   require all the HTTP security headers: strict-transport-security
+                                     X-Frame-Options
+                                     Content-Security-Policy
+                                     X-Content-Type-Options
+                                     Referrer-Policy
+                                     Permissions-Policy
+      --require-security-headers-path path the path to be used to fetch HTTP security headers
-      --require-purpose-critical   the key usage must be critical --resolve ip                 Provide a custom IP address for the specified host
+      --resolve ip                 Provide a custom IP address for the specified host
       --rootcert-dir path          Root directory to be used for certificate